 Since coming to work at the El Paso Zoo in 2002 my main goal has been to help people in El Paso connect with the animals that live there and to encourage them to take specific actions in their personal lives to help the zoo with its mission of saving endangered species.

 I’m actively involved with many environmental groups like the Chihuahuan Desert Education Coalition and the Greater Big Bend Coalition.
 Whenever I can I volunteer with many other groups including the Franklin Mountains Wilderness Coalition.

 In 2016 I encouraged the coalition to move in the direction of asking President Obama to declare the Castner Range of the Franklin Mountains as a National Monument.
 Several years earlier I crafted the environmental platform for Congressional candidate Beto O’Rourke.
-I am very happy that someone who I helped with his environmental agenda is now running for President of the United States.

 In 2009 I wrote a guidebook for the Dian Fossey Gorilla Fund International that I recently updated entitled Guide to Rwanda’s Volcanoes National Park: Home to Critically Endangered Mountain Gorillas available on Amazon.com.

 How to Contact me:

 Email – firstname.lastname@example.org

 Phone (915) 474-1456 (text or call) NOTE – Please email or text with the purpose of your communication and the best time to return your call if I am unavailable.

 –Chihuahuan Desert Conference at the El Paso Zoo, July 21, 2019